energy-based-model/Compositional-Visual-Generation-with-Composable-Diffusion-Models-PyTorch/README.md

 Compose natural language descriptions using [Stable-Diffusion](https://github.com/CompVis/stable-diffusion):
 ```
 # Conjunction (AND) by specifying positive weights
+# weights can be adjusted, otherwise will be the same as scale
 python scripts/image_sample_compose_stable_diffusion.py --prompt "mystical trees | A magical pond | dark" --weights "7.5 | 7.5 | 7.5" --scale 7.5 --steps 50 --seed 2
 ```
 ```